 Non-Toxic Dryer Sheets and Fabric Softener Brands

 Don’t have time to make alternatives to dryer sheets yourself?
+There are dryer sheet manufacturers striving to create safer products.
 Buy safe dryer sheets and eco-friendly fabric softeners instead of making them from scratch.
 Here are a few to consider:

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.